levismad/BlenderExpressCobol/README.md

 ## But why Express?

-Hey i am just a one developer army, the solution maybe not entirely awesome but will do the work painless way.
+Hey i am just a one developer army, the solution maybe not entirely awesome but will do the work in a painless way.